-Back when you started, you were just stoked to have a blog.
+Back when you started your blog, you were just stoked to be a blogger.
 You picked a topic that seemed interesting, fired up WordPress, and proceeded to write your heart out, certain you would eventually gather a following, and it would all prove worthwhile.

 But now you’re getting a little worried.

 Not that you haven’t tried, of course.
-You’ve done all the things popular bloggers say to do, like publishing great content and commenting on other popular blogs and getting accounts on Twitter and Facebook, but no matter how hard you work, no matter how many different techniques you try, none of it is working.
+You’ve done all the things popular bloggers say to do, like publishing great content packed with power words and commenting on other popular blogs and getting accounts on Twitter and Facebook, but no matter how hard you work, no matter how many different techniques you try, none of it is working.

 So you wonder…

 Could you have screwed yourself in the beginning?

 Could you have chosen a topic for your blog that never has a chance of becoming popular?

 Could you in fact be wasting your time trying to keep your blog alive, when really the only sensible thing to do is junk it and start over?